 Get The Recipe

-4. Pillowy Soft Gluten-Free Rolls Recipe
+4. Squishy Soft Gluten-Free Rolls Recipe (1 Hour)

 a finger pressing into the top of a roll.